 - Tips For Choosing A Hotel

-If this comment posted on our NYC Travel Tips Facebook Group sounds like you, then you’ve come to the right place!
+If this comment from our NYC Travel Tips Facebook Group sounds like you, you’ve come to the right place!

 How We’ve Organized Our Recommendations

-First, we explain a bit about the area, what makes it special, and who might enjoy staying there.
+First, I'll tell you a bit about the area, what makes it special, and who might enjoy staying there.

-Also note that these prices are generally for standard rooms and not for apartments or suites, which should cost a bit more.
+The prices listed are mostly for standard rooms and not for apartments or suites, which will cost more.

-Lastly, we make recommendations for some of the best places to stay in the Big Apple for families, for a quiet stay, for free, for delicious breakfasts, and for amazing rooftops.
+Lastly, you'll find recommendations for some of the best places to stay in the Big Apple for families, hotels for a quiet stay, hotels with amazing rooftops and those that offer free, delicious breakfasts.

-TIP: If you are on a tight budget, take a look at our post on 15 Ways to Find Cheap Accommodation in NYC as well as this list of 21 Best Cheap Hotels in New York City.
+TIP: If you are on a tight budget, take a look at our post on 15 Ways to Find Cheap Accommodation in NYC and our list of 21 Best Cheap Hotels in New York City.

 Why Trust Our Advice?